lite-xl/lite-xl-lsp/README.md

 the new autocomplete item description
 * Show diagnostics on active document similar to the linter plugin (__Done__).
 * Add Snippets support.
+* Send incremental changes on textDocument/didChange notification since sending the whole document content on big files is slow and bad.

 ## Screenshots